tmpstpdwn/Shwal/README.md

   - ## `$HOME/.config/shwal/colorschemes`
     This folder have an extensive collection of dark and light themes saved as json files which can be used with shwal.
 This folder was taken from the `pywal` project.

+  - ## `$HOME/.config/shwal/scripts`
+    This folder contains an example external script that applies the sourced colors to softwares like zathura, dunst, polybar and also to xmonad wm.

 - Customize the script to match your setup.